utk1college/AssetTrace/README.md

 ## What it does

-1. **Owner and Renter capture the baseline together.** A guided in-app camera flow walks through named capture points (front, left side, kitchen, and so on), then records a short context video.
+1. **The Owner captures the baseline.** A guided in-app camera flow walks through named capture points (front, left side, kitchen, and so on).
+The app then prompts a short context video as an extra layer of spoof protection.
 2. **Both parties review and acknowledge it.** Only when both have acknowledged can the baseline be locked, after which it is read-only.
 3. **On return, the Renter captures the same points again**, plus a second context video.
 When every point is saved, the return is frozen.
 4. **The Owner runs an AI comparison.** Amazon Nova 2 Lite (through Amazon Bedrock) compares baseline and return photos point by point and labels each `Existing`, `New`, `Uncertain` or `No visible change`, with a confidence score and an explanation.